 Cerebral Palsy (CP) is non-progressive, which means that there is no change to the injury in the brain.

-However, over time, functional abilities may change or decrease.
+But functional abilities may change or decrease over time.
 This can be due to secondary changes throughout the body for example, reducing range of movement at joints and reduced length of muscles.

 The benefits of physiotherapy for adults with CP